katorlys/github-proxy/README.md

 <img align="center" src="https://cdn.jsdelivr.net/gh/katorlys/github-proxy/screenshots/5.PNG"><br><br>

 ## What's more
-You can also set mirror sites for your own github pages.
+You can also set mirrors for your own github pages.
 Just change `https://github.com` into your github pages domain such as `https://katorly.github.io` at
 ```
 const ASSET_URL = 'https://github.com'
 ```
 in instruction 3.<br>
 <br>
-You can also use your custom domains to set up the mirror sites.<br>
+You can also use your custom domains to set up the mirrors.<br>

 ## Notice
+- DON'T attempt to sign in or login in mirrors, because it won't work.
 - A free CloudFlare workers account includes up to <b>100k</b> requests per day.
-That means if the maximum amount of requests exceeded, your mirror site will not longer work.
+That means if the maximum amount of requests exceeded, your mirror will not longer work.
 But in fact, 100k requests per day is enough for personal use.
 You may upgrade to paid plan if you want.
 - The code `index.js` in this repository comes from [https://github.com/EtherDream/jsproxy](https://github.com/EtherDream/jsproxy).